Over the course of 5 years now I’ve identified some excellent sources of information on successfully building your online business.

-A while back I decided to start testing and reviewing training and information products.
-I took copious notes and built a list of the good stuff and the rubbish.
+At some point, I decided to start testing and reviewing apps, software, and SaaS systems that helped me manage and build my business.
+I took copious notes and built a list of the good stuff that worked for my clients and me.

-After spending much money and time and testing fanatically, I found that many reports and programs really didn’t help or were pretty weak with no practical application.
+After spending much money and time and testing fanatically, I found that many apps and training programs really didn't help or were pretty weak with no practical application.

-The process of building and promoting a truly successful web site is essentially very simple (but not easy—it’s a lot of work, no matter how you slice it).
-There are four key steps, one or all of which any course you purchase should cover:
+Building and promoting a successful website is essentially very simple but not easy—it's a lot of work, no matter how you slice it.
+There are four key steps, one or all of which any training system should cover:

-- Create great information/training and publish on a regular basis
+3. Create great information/training and publish on a regular basis.

-- Optimize your site for social and search engine traffic
+4. Optimize your site for social media and search engine traffic and promote your work by helping people first.

-Market Research – What Do Customers and Clients Want?
+Market Research – What Do Your Customers/Clients Want?

 There are some great programs that will teach you how to research your topic and see who’s looking for what you have to offer and how to see if your ideas are a good match for what people are needing or wanting.
 Right now I’m just linking to basic keyword research tools, but I DO plan to review some complete programs that teach you how to start at the beginning.